dominance-analysis/dominance-analysis/README.md

 This measure satisfies all the four properties.

 Using each of these four R<sup>2</sup> analogues, the additional contribution of a given predictor to a specific logistic model can be measured as the change (i.e., increase) in the R<sup>2</sup> analogues when the predictor is added to the model.
+Even though, all the four measures will give similar results, we recommend using either Estrella's (1998) model fit measure or McFadden's (1974) measure for conducting dominance analysis in logistic regression.
+We have a slight preference for McFadden's measure (and that is what the package will compute on default) because it is computationally simpler, but both McFadden's and Estrella’s measures satisfy the minimum requirements for an R<sup>2</sup> analogues.

 <hr>